For urgent consular assistance call

 Violent crime against tourists is rare.

-Pickpocketing and street theft happens at the airport, tourist destinations, hotels and on public transport.
+Pickpocketing and street theft can occur at the airport, tourist destinations, hotels and on public transport.

 Watch your belongings, especially in tourist areas and on public transport.